agro23/SnappySnips/README.md

   - EXPECTED INPUT (From ClientTests.cs): "Hulk, 1"
   - EXPECTED OUTPUT: None

-* Add Delete() for individual clients to Client.cs <----
+* Add Delete() for individual clients to Client.cs
+  - EXPECTED INPUT (From ClientTests.cs): five new Client objects with stylist_id 1 ("Iron Man", "Hulk", "Thor", "Captain America", "Black Widow")
+  - Data is written to the db and to a list; an item is removed from the list and from the corresponding record of the db, then they are compared.
-  - Test
+  - EXPECTED OUTPUT: None.
+  - Test should pass if Client.GetAll() and the list of Client objects are the same after deletion.

-* Add GetClients() to Stylist <---------------------------------------------------------------------
+* Add GetClients() to Stylist  TEST THIS IN STYLIST TESTS! <--
   - EXPECTED INPUT (From StylistTests.cs):
   - two different clients added to a list and the clients db, then retrieved and compared.
   - EXPECTED OUTPUT: None.
 But test should pass if the list matches the output list from the Stylist.GetClients() method.

 * Add Details View for clients